KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/README.md

         6. Group words with similar meanings as the same word
         7. Return the result
 * R part
-    The text processing concepts here are roughly the same as in Python.
-This step is to clean up the text data required for the LDA algorithm in the following steps.
+    Clean text data for the LDA algorithm, similar to the process in the Python part.

 5. Topic Analysis
-* Method: Perform topic analysis using LDA (Latent Dirichlet Allocation) model.
+* Perform topic analysis using LDA (Latent Dirichlet Allocation) model.
-LDA (Latent Dirichlet Allocation) is a document topic generation model.
+* LDA (Latent Dirichlet Allocation) is a document topic generation model.
 The term "generation model" means that we believe:
     * A document selects a certain topic with a certain probability.
     * The topic chooses a certain word with a certain probability.
     * Each document represents a probability distribution of some topics and each topic represents a probability distribution of many words.